Digitizing-Wildlife-Conservation/printf/README.md

 :iustom Printf Function Project
-This is a collaborative project to create a custom version of the printf function in the C programming language.
+Thiis is a collaborative project to create a custom version of the printf function in the C programming language.
 The aim of this project is to replicate the behavior of the standard printf function while adhering to specified guidelines and requirements.

 Project Details